amitport/hadamard-transform/README.md

 ## Usage

-For the Basic normalized fast Walsh–Hadamard transform. use:
+For the Basic normalized fast Walsh–Hadamard transform, use:

 ```python
 import torch